zodern/meteor-up/docs/docs.md

 To use an external database:

 1. Remove the `mongo` object from your config
-2. Set `meteor.env.MONGO_URL` to point tothe external Mongo instance
+2. Set `meteor.env.MONGO_URL` to point to the external Mongo instance

 Two popular Mongo DbaaS's are [Compose](https://www.compose.com/mongodb) and [mLab](https://mlab.com/).